For the first time in New Zealand

 - What to do if a student discloses suicide ideation or self harm

-Details of the online component from the 13th March 2020 will be sent to you after registration at mentalhealthawareyoga.com
+Details of the online component will be sent to you after registration at mentalhealthawareyoga.com

 Self-paced, includes online lectures, self directed practicum and multiple choice questions.
 To be completed before the face-to-face component.